Driveiei/Sudoku-Game/README.md

 - Model-View-Controller Pattern — Separate the responsibility for control, model and view for GUI.
 - Singleton Pattern — Use all same object for the same class in the program.
-- Abstract factory Pattern - Create necessary method and leaves the actual product creation to other classes.
+- Strategy Pattern - Create objects which represent various strategies and a context object.

 #### Programs
 ##### Scene Builder